Restore Function & Esthetics with Dental Implants in Portland, OR

-Our goal at Portland Family Dentistry is to help you enjoy the best oral health possible by providing advanced dental solutions to replace one or more missing teeth.
+Our goal at Portland Family Dentistry is to help you enjoy the best oral health possible by providing advanced dental solutions to those patients needing to replace one or more missing teeth.

-You may be a candidate for a dental bridge, which is a “fixed” dentistry solution used to replace one or more missing teeth that, like crowns, offer greater freedom than removable appliances or partial dentures.
+A dental bridge is a “fixed” dentistry solution replacing one or more missing teeth and offering greater freedom than removable appliances or partial dentures.